araobp/iot-wireless/README.md

 - RasPi has four cores, so it can handle data from mulitple network interfaces in paralell.
 - If its I/O bottleneck matters, connect SSD to it.

+## Motivation 3: dynamic NFC tag

+- Dynamic NFC tag (RF+I2C) can provide rich user interface to the user of this router.

 ## Goal

 - Develop a router that bridges between smart phones and IoT/EdgeAI.